sarahyost/saife-endpoint-library/source/index.md

 SAIFE Endpoint Library uses the factory method design pattern to create instances of the Saife interface.

 #Anatomy of a SAIFE Application
-A typical SAIFE application performs the following tasks in order to utilize secure messaging and sessions.
+A typical SAIFE application will inlcude both secure messaging and secure streaming via sessions.
+The following tasks will be performed:

 1. Initialize
 2. Generate keypair